I wanted to love my neighbor, but didn’t know how to leave the comfort of my living room and approach the homes on my street.

 • Prints four per page

-• Booklet leads you step-by-step through the process of starting, leading and growing your Neighborhood Cafe (printing instructions)
+• 1-page worksheet keeps it simple or the full booklet leads you step-by-step through the process of starting, leading, and growing your Neighborhood Cafe

 Thinking of You